Maryland senators advanced a plan yesterday to make the state's capital punishment statute one of the most limited in the nation.

 Baltimore Sun reporters Laura Smitherman and Gadi Dechter contributed to this article.

-what readers say As the Maryland Senate spent much of the past two days debating whether to repeal the death penalty, some readers of baltimoresun.com weighed in on whether now is the right time for lawmakers and the governor to focus on capital punishment.
+As the Maryland Senate spent much of the past two days debating whether to repeal the death penalty, some readers of baltimoresun.com weighed in on whether now is the right time for lawmakers and the governor to focus on capital punishment.

 These are human lives we are discussing; what could trump that?